 Other study parameters include sociodemographics, medical history, physical health, current medication use, recent psychiatric history, psychiatric disorders in first-degree relatives, hospitalisations, and use of drugs of abuse.
-Handedness (Edinburgh Handedness Inventory), childhood maltreatment (Childhood Trauma Questionnaire) and resilience (Resilience Scale for Adults) 2 - Prediction of illness course and outcome in patients with a first episode of psy ...
-4-05-2025 will be assessed with self-report questionnaires.
-Premorbid function is determined using the Premorbid Adjustment Scale (PAS), health and social needs are assessed with the Camberwell Assessment of Need Short Appraisal Schedule

-(CANSAS-P) and IQ is assessed using the Wechsler's Adult Intelligence Scale
+Handedness (Edinburgh Handedness Inventory), childhood maltreatment (Childhood Trauma Questionnaire) and resilience (Resilience Scale for Adults)

+2 - Translating neuroimaging findings from research into clinical practice (PSYSCAN) ...
+14-05-2025 will be assessed with self-report questionnaires.
+Premorbid function is determined using the Premorbid Adjustment Scale (PAS), health and social needs are assessed with the Camberwell Assessment of Need Short Appraisal Schedule (CANSAS-P) and IQ is assessed using the Wechsler's Adult Intelligence Scale (WAIS).
-(WAIS).

-Current and past episodes of psychopathology will be determined using the

-Structured Clinical Interview for DSM Disorders (SCID).
+Current and past episodes of psychopathology will be determined using the Structured Clinical Interview for DSM Disorders (SCID).